mrfansi/easypanel-autoscaler/README.md

 ## State Directory

-The autoscaler maintains state information in the `./state/` directory:
+The autoscaler maintains state information in the `state/` directory located in the parent directory of the bin folder:

 - Last scaling time for each service (for cooldown management)
 - Previous CPU averages (for trend analysis)